 Day 20.
 Kande Beach to Chipata, ZambiaWaving farewell to the lake and its smiling locals, we stop off in the capital city Lilongwe, before heading on to the border with Zambia.

 Day 21.
-Chitimba to Lusaka Highlights.
+Chipata to Lusaka Highlights.
 Lusaka, Zambia.Travelling south via the Great East Road, we head toward Zambia's capital city Lusaka.
 Along the way we cross the great Luangwa River bridge and see many small, rural villages along the way.
-As we near the Capital one can see larger farming villages and settlements with a bustling city growing as we come near.
+Continuing from the bridge one can see larger farming villages and settlements until we near the bustling and fastest growing on the african continent - Lusaka.

 Day 22.
 Lusaka to Livingstone Highlights.
 Victoria Falls - Mosi oa Tunya National Park, Zambia.Heading further south, we travel to Livingstone and on to our camp on the banks of the mighty Zambezi.
 We settle in here for the next few nights to give us the opportunity to explore the area properly.